deity-io/falcon-platform-docs/docs/platform/server/events.md

 ### Emitting an event

-Due to the way API data sources are initiated we don't advised watching for events in them.
+Due to the way API data sources are initiated we don't advise watching for events in them.

 You can however `emit` a new or existing event.